 It’s usually easy to fix these sentences: Just rewrite them without using that.
 And sometimes it’s even easier: Just put a noun after that.

 Jody asked for three helpings of that.
-NEEDS REVISION
+UNCLEAR

 Jody asked for three helpings of that casserole.
 BETTER